Zilliqa/ZRC/zrcs/zrc-6.md

 The main advantages of this standard are:

 1. ZRC-6 implements standardized unit-less royalty payments to a single address with a percentage-based royalty fee model.
-Funds will be paid for secondary sales only if a marketplace chooses to implement ZRC-6.
+Funds will be paid for secondary sales only if a marketplace chooses to implement it.

 2. ZRC-6 implements standardized token URI with the concatenation of base token URI and token ID.
 A token URI is an HTTP or IPFS URL.
 This URL should return a JSON blob of data with the metadata for the NFT when queried.